AY 2019-2020 Deadline: TBA

-Awardees of these categories receive commendation from the Office of the Vice President for Research and Innovation, including $1,000 (or $2,500 for a team) in research support, a recognition memento, and highlighting of their work in internal and external communications.
+The Vice President for Research and Innovation, the Office of the Provost, and the Graduate School annually host and sponsor the Outstanding Research Awards.
+Awardees receive commendation from the Office of the Vice President for Research and Innovation.
+In AY 2018-19, the awards included $1,000 (or $2,500 for a team) in research support, a recognition memento, and a highlight of their work in internal and external communications.

-Outstanding Career Award: Tenured faculty at the associate or full professor rank (must be an active, full-time UO employee), employed by the UO for at least 7 years, track record of distinguished scholarship and external recognition and support of such efforts, and national/international prominence in their field of research.
+Outstanding Career Award: This award was available to tenured faculty at the associate or full professor rank, employed by the UO for at least 7 years, with a track record of distinguished scholarship and external recognition and support of such efforts, and national/international prominence in their field of research.

-Early Career Award: Tenure-track assistant professor, appointed for at least three consecutive terms at the UO prior to nomination, a track record of significant scholarship and emergent recognition and support of such efforts, and a productive and impactful scholarly record.
+Early Career Award: This award was available to tenure-track assistant professors, appointed for at least three consecutive terms at the UO prior to nomination, with a track record of significant scholarship and emergent recognition and support of such efforts, and a productive and impactful scholarly record.

-Outstanding Accomplishment Award NTTF Researcher: Career, full-time non-tenure track faculty appointment employed by the UO.
-This individual must have served as a PI on extramurally awarded projects submitted through the UO, have a track-record of research independence, and have a substantial and impactful scholarly record OR they must have documented record of providing exceptional and innovative technical support to UO researchers.
+Outstanding Accomplishment Award NTTF Researcher: This award was given to career, full-time non-tenure track faculty appointment employed by the UO.
+This individual had to have served as a PI on extramurally awarded projects submitted through the UO, have a track-record of research independence, and have a substantial and impactful scholarly record, OR they must have documented record of providing exceptional and innovative technical support to UO researchers.